 The successful development of children at Shiinomi Gakuen resulted in a book and then a cult movie, making his school well known throughout the country.
 He is celebrated internationally for being an advocate of better childhood education, but he is more widely known as an expert on living a long and healthy life.
-He was love does not."
-He wanted to be the
+He was busy giving talks and lectures in all corners of Japan.
+He travelled around the world at least seven times, of which six trips were made after he reached the age of 100.
+It is said that he suffered no jet lag on his overseas trips.
+In Europe and the United States meetings were arranged with brain physiologists and medical experts studying longevity who wanted to see him.
+His favorite motto was "Science has limits.
+But Love does not."